graphcore/tutorials/tutorials/tensorflow1/half_precision_training/README.md

 These are commonly known as "FP32" and "FP16", respectively, and we refer to them as such throughout this tutorial.

+Matrix multiplications and convolutions are computed using the IPU's Accumulating Matrix Product (AMP) and Slim Convolution (SLIC) instructions in both FP16 and FP32 on the IPU.
+The peak throughput of these instructions is four times greater in FP16 than in FP32.

 Some applications which use FP16 do all calculations in FP16, whereas others use a mix of FP16 and FP32.
 The latter approach is known as *mixed precision*.

 The IPU also provides native support for stochastic rounding, a technique which makes some operations in FP16 more accurate on average by making the rounding operation statistically unbiased.

 In this tutorial, we will discuss how to use FP16 and stochastic rounding using TensorFlow 1 for the IPU, as well as best practices for ensuring stability.
-Two code examples, `stochastic_rounding.py` and `float32_master_weights.py`, are also provided, which demonstrate different solutions to the same numerical issue.
-Currently, this tutorial does not cover models which are run using the `IPUEstimator` API.
+Code examples are also provided.

-If you are not familiar with how to run TensorFlow 1 models on the IPU, you may wish to read our [introductory tutorial](../basics) on the subject.
+If you are not familiar with how to run TensorFlow 1 models on the IPU, you may wish to read our [introductory tutorials](../basics) on the subject.

-# Using FP16 in practice
+# Using FP16 on the IPU in practice

 ## Support for FP16 in TensorFlow

 TensorFlow provides the native data type `tf.float16`, which corresponds to the IEEE half-precision type supported by the IPU.
-You can use `tf.cast` to convert tensors between numerical types.
-You can pass a `dtype` argument to `tf.constant` to create a constant tensor with a particular type.
+There are a number of ways you can use this.
+For example, you can pass a `dtype` argument to `tf.constant` to create a constant tensor with a particular type.
+Further, you can use `tf.cast` to convert tensors between numerical types.

 If you are using NumPy, you can convert the type of an `ndarray` (the standard representation of a multi-dimensional array in NumPy) with its `astype` method.
 This will return a copy of the array with the specified data type.
 You can either pass a NumPy data type (such as `np.float16`) or a string (such as `'float16'`) as input to this method.